MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-overview.md

 - **Security**&mdash;Mitigation of attack vectors through Microsoft Zero Trust model.
 - **Operational procedures**&mdash; Processes related to deployment, key management, patching and updates.

-Readers are advised to familiarize themselves with those critical design areas, reviewing provided considerations and recommendations to better understand the consequences of encompassed decisions.
+Readers are advised to familiarize themselves with these design areas, reviewing provided considerations and recommendations to better understand the consequences of encompassed decisions.
 For example, to define a target architecture it's critical to determine how best to monitor application health across key components.
-In this instance, the reader should review the Health Modeling design area, using the outlined recommendations to help drive decisions.
+In this instance, the reader should review the health modeling design area, using the outlined recommendations to help drive decisions.

 ## Illustrative examples